 - Your foot or leg is swollen above or below your cast or splint.

 - You have numbness, tingling, or coldness in your foot, or your toes look dark.

 - You cannot move your toes.

-Also call your health care provider if you have questions about your injury or your recovery.
+Also call your provider if you have questions about your injury or your recovery.

-Ankle fractures.
-In: Eiff MP, Hatch RL, eds.
-Fracture Management for Primary Care.3rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 13.
+Eiff MP, Hatch R. Ankle fractures.
+In: Eiff MP, Hatch R, eds.
+Fracture Management for Primary Care.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 13.

 Ferri FF.
 Ankle Fracture.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2016.
 Philadelphia, PA: Elsevier; 2016:117-118.

 Review Date: 4/17/2016